diogo-aos/iseg_pg_aaiml_intro_python/markdown/3_aula2.md

 ``enumerate`` receives a list and returns a list of tuples
-- 1st element of the tuple is a number that goes from 0 to the size of the original list
+- 1st element of each tuple is the index of each value, e.g. `0, 1, 2, ...`
-- 2nd element is the value on that position.
+- 2nd element is the value on that position, i.e. `phrases[0], phrases[1], phrases[2], ...`

 --